 The possible effects of climate change also need to be considered when assessing future threats to cetaceans.
-There are significant relationships in global climatological effects, and the oceanographic parameters of the South Atlantic are closely linked with those of the Southern Ocean.
-When considered together with other human activities that alter the marine environment, such as cities, river dams and soil erosion, relatively minor changes in global circulation patterns could cause large changes in South Atlantic ecosystems.
+There is a significant relationship between global climatological effects and the oceanographic parameters of the South Atlantic, which are closely linked with those of the Southern Ocean.
+When considered together along with other human activities that alter the marine environment, such as cities, river dams and soil erosion, relatively minor changes in global circulation patterns could cause significant alterations in South Atlantic ecosystems.

-Climate change is expected to affect whales, dolphins and porpoises mainly through the loss of habitat, given the distinct temperature-linked ranges of most species, changes in prey availability, potential increased competition from range expansions of other species.
+Climate change is expected to affect cetaceans mainly through the loss of habitat, given the distinct temperature-linked ranges of most species, changes in prey availability and potential increased competition from range expansions of other species.
 The potential impacts include changes in abundance, distribution, timing and range of migration, prey abundance and distribution, and reproductive success and ultimately survival.

-It is unclear to what extent whales, dolphins and porpoises will be able to adapt to the rate of climate change predicted, in some cases such range shifts will not be possible.
-For example, the northern South Atlantic Ocean, although not fringed by land, limits the ability of the majority of species to move northwards as waters warm.
+It is unclear to what extent cetaceans will be able to adapt to the rate of climate change, but it is predicted that some species will not support large range shifts.
+Warming is predicted to impact first at the southern limits of species range, forcing shifts in species distribution towards north.
+However, the ability of the majority of species adapted to cooler waters to move northwards is constrained as waters warm.

-With respect to ocean impacts the Intergovernmental Panel on Climate Change Final Draft (IPCC WGII,

-AR5, Chapter 6), released in March 2014, reasserts that community re-assembly under climate change involves a change in species composition and strongly alters food web structure, e.g., causing shifts in trophic pathways (Kirby and Beaugrand, 2009; Moloney et al., 2011), some of which are irreversible (Jarre and Shannon, 2010).
+With respect to ocean impacts the Intergovernmental Panel on Climate Change Final Draft (IPCC WGII, AR5, Chapter 6), released in March 2014, reasserts that community re-assembly under climate change involves a change in species composition and strongly alters food web structure, e.g., causing shifts in trophic pathways, some of which are irreversible.

-On this subject, research has shown that right whales off Península Valdés, Argentina have fewer calves than expected following years of low krill abundance on their feeding ground off South Georgia (Islas Georgias del Sur).
+On this subject, research has shown that right whales off Península Valdés, Argentina, have fewer calves than expected following years of low krill abundance on their feeding ground off Islas Georgias del Sur.
 Krill abundance declines in years when sea surface temperatures are higher than normal, such as in El Nino years.
-This finding indicates that some Patagonian right whales are krill dependent for successful reproduction and could experience prolonged reproductive failures if krill abundance declines in response to global warming (Leaper et al. 2006).
+This finding indicates that some Patagonian right whales are krill dependent for successful reproduction and could experience prolonged reproductive failures if krill abundance declines in response to global warming.